EonMurph/WelcomeToTheBungeon/README.md

 # Welcome to the Bungeon

-A game built using JavaScript for a college assignment.
+A game built using JavaScript for a college assignment to solidate JavaScript knowledge.

 Features an implementation of wave function collapse.